 Logic and lies

-Besides an extraordinarily logical mind, Dr. House has another ace up his sleeve: he thinks everybody is lying.
-That’s why he never trusts his patients about their stories, the way they fell ill and what they tell him about their life.
-He’s chief of a division formed by the immunologist Dr. Cameron (Jennifer Morrison), the neurologist Dr. Foreman (Omar Epps) and the anaesthetist Dr. Chase (Jesse Spencer).
-They come from very different backgrounds and have opposing personalities, so they can observe each situation from several points of view.
+Besides a logical mind, Dr. House has another ace up his sleeve: he thinks everybody is lying.
+That’s why he never trusts his patients about their stories, the way they fell ill, and what they tell him about their life.
+He’s chief of a division formed by the immunologist Dr. Cameron (Jennifer Morrison), the neurologist Dr. Foreman (Omar Epps), and the anesthetist Dr. Chase (Jesse Spencer).
+They come from different backgrounds and have opposing personalities, so they can observe each situation from several points of view.
 For the same reason, they are able to explore a wide range of diseases, too.

 Medical meets crime